governify/tp-tester/README.md

 3. Run `npm run docker`.

 With this, we would have the project lifted on port 6011 the angular web, and the express server on port 6012.# TPA Management

-The TPA Management page is a central hub for managing TPAs (Third Party Applications) in the application.
-It provides a user-friendly interface for viewing, creating, and managing TPAs.
+# TPA PAGE
+The TPA management page allows you to visualize and interact with those TPAs that are within Bluejay.

 ### Existing TPAs